Green Computing meets Green Energy

 University of Lille, France, Simula Metropolitan Center for Digital Engineering, Norway, University of Oslo, Norway, University of Stavanger, Norway, Technical University of Berlin, Germany, GT-ARC, Germany, and Technical University of Munich, Germany, are jointly organizing the Summer School on Green Computing meets Green Energy.

-The target audience for the summer school is early-stage PhD students and MSc students in the related degree programs of any institution worldwide.
+The target audience for the summer school is early-stage PhD students and MSc students in the related degree programs of any European institution.
 Students from the host universities and institutes are particularly encouraged to apply.

 Location: University of Lille, Lille, France